 This product contains in part some free software distributed under GPL license terms and/or GPL like licenses.
 Open source licenses are provided with the firmware package.
 You can download the latest firmware at www.zyxel.com.
-To obtain the source code covered under those Licenses, please contact support@zyxel.com.tw to get it.
+If you cannot find it there, contact your vendor or ZyXEL Technical Support at support@zyxel.com.tw.
+To obtain the source code covered under those Licenses, please contact your vendor or ZyXEL Technical Support at support@zyxel.com.tw.